trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### Security Key Advanced {#security-key-advanced}

+As mentioned above, FIDO U2F works as a 2nd factor and is supported for an unlimited number of sites.
+FIDO2 has some additional options such as resident credentials and extensions that are not yet supported by most sites or applications.

 **FIDO2 Resident Credentials**

 With resident credentials you can create a smoother, username-less login experience by saving some of the user data on the security key.
 To try it out we recommend using [https://www.passwordless.dev/usernameless](https://www.passwordless.dev/usernameless).
 As shown on the site not all browsers support this feature: